RetroGameDeveloper/rustro_arch/README.md

 Note if you are on Windows make sure your core ends with `.dll`, on Linux `.so` and on MacOSX `.dylib`, the above example is for MacOSX.

+You can download cores for your platform using the LibRetro BuildBot available here: [LibRetro Nightly Builds](https://buildbot.libretro.com/nightly/).

-# Step 6 - Calling a function from the Dynamic Library
+# Step 6 - Calling a function from the Core (Dynamic Library)

 As an example lets call the function `retro_init` as it is one of the simplest functions (it doesn't require any parameters).